Mosque-Sabil of Sulayman Agha al-Silahdar: Exterior

-Throughout the exterior of Sulayman Agha Al-Silahdar's mosque the sabil, is a charity fountain that was developed to provide free water to walkers seeking to get close to god in Islam.
+The exterior of the mosque is characterised by the sabil, a charity fountain that was developed to provide free water to walkers seeking to get close to god in Islam.
 The sabil was constructed on busy streets and not residential streets for a reason: to provide a huge proportion of the people passing by which provides a better use of the sabil.
 The sabil had an entry on the outside that was different from the mosque's entry.
 For example, the minaret on the exterior of the Sulayman Agha Al-Silahdar's, "an especially elegant shaft, tall, slender and cylindrical with elongated conical top stands between the madrasa and the mosque."
-The minaret included just a single balcony with longitudinal carvings.
+The minaret included a single balcony with longitudinal carvings.